Summer Relationship Mixtape: Your Therapist’s Insights on Songs About Dating and Friendship

 What Relationship Songs Can Teach Us

 Songs about dating and friendship often reveal important truths about how relationships work.
-Many lyrics touch on themes that are also central to relationship counseling and therapy, including communication, vulnerability, boundaries, and emotional connection.
+Many lyrics touch on themes that are also central to couples counseling, including communication, vulnerability, boundaries, and emotional connection.

 For example, songs about falling for a friend or navigating mixed signals capture a very real experience many people bring into therapy: trying to understand what someone else feels and whether their own feelings are safe to express.
 Songs about heartbreak can reflect the process of grief, healing, and rebuilding trust after difficult experiences.